kendraKohler/silverorange/README.md

 - Most Constraint checking
 - Styling Front End
 - Configuration based off environment (dev, stage, etc), this was assumed to be production for the most part
+- There are some comments, but not everything is commented

 I would normally use ORM for database handling with Symfony, however I realize the need to see lower level database coding for this test so it was implemented that way.